 Mentorship Opportunity: We offer a formal, comprehensive and dynamic mentorship program for those seeking growth and guidance, ensuring you receive the support and training you want.
 Whether you’re a new or experienced therapist, mentorship can be tailored to your professional goals.
 And unlike most residency programs, you will be paid your full salary throughout the mentoring processThe goal is to enhance your skills that lead to even more successful patient outcomes that further your professional growth.

-See our listing for the position on the California Physical Therapy Association web site.
 New graduates and experienced practitioners are welcome to apply.
 Part-time or contractual positions will be considered.

 For more information or to submit a résumé, send email to Wendy Walker or call (408) 358-6505.